cedric-kiama-wachira/Software-Engineering/README.md

 Timescaledb foundation custom image is all done.

 Now I want to move to pgbackrest.
+DOne and the custom docker Image is aware of pgbackuprest.